 I also completed my undergraduate degree at Stanford, receiving a BA with honors in Urban Studies.
 As an Urban Studies major, I explored key issues facing cities — poverty and inequality, housing and transportation, sustainability and energy — and the political forces that shape policymaking.
 I also studied a variety of social science methods, including survey research, GIS mapping, and statistical analysis.

 When I'm not geeking out about public policy or programming, I can usually be found practicing martial arts.
-For about ten years now, I've studied Aikido, a Japanese art that seeks to end a confrontation without unnecessarily injuring the assailant (the photo above is from my black belt exam).
-More recently, I've also been training in Eskrima, a Filipino art involving stick, double-stick, knife, and empty hand techniques.
+For about 15 years now, I've studied Aikido, a Japanese art that seeks to end a confrontation without unnecessarily injuring the assailant (the photo above is from my black belt exam).
+For the past few years, I've also been training in Eskrima, a Filipino art involving stick, double-stick, knife, and empty hand techniques.